johnny-morrice/teoma-jmorrice/content/recruitment-manifesto.md

 # 1. We will not change the way you are hired.

-If *who-you-know* is not important, why is linked-in such a success?
+If *who-you-know* is not important, why is LinkedIn such a success?

 If *trends* aren't important, why are you more likely to be hired into machine learning than A.I.?